 One example I have experienced of this, is that I completed a test for an organisation based on multi threading, which I found interesting but once I started the contract I found out that the application they were implementing did not have one element of multi threading involved in it at all.
 They just thought that having an understanding of how multi threaded applications work, would be a good benchmark to have for all new software developers!
 It is suffice to say that the organisation is no longer in business today and I elected not to renew my contract after the initial 6 weeks!

 An approach that has personally worked really well for me, when I interview potential candidates is that I insist they bring some of their own code to the interview.
 This could be a personal project they have worked on, or a contribution to an open source project or even when internally recruiting a snap shot of the current code base they have worked on.
-I ask the candidate to take me through his code, explaining to me what it does, where the initial idea came from, why he chose the tool set he’s working with etc. This provides me with a lot more insight into the mind of the individual in question.
+I ask the candidate to take me through their code, explaining to me what it does, where the initial idea came from, why they chose the tool set thery're working with etc. This provides me with a lot more insight into the mind of the individual in question.

 Following this process provides me with an opportunity to assess a number of key attributes I like to assess in individuals: